opendocsg/opendoc-supreme-court-judgements/2019_SGHC_117/report.md

 123    I find that this statement was false and gave the impression that the couple, Taha and Maranda, were the only founders of TWG Tea.
 I also find that Taha and Maranda had made the statement when they did not have an honest belief that it was true or had acted with reckless disregard as to the truth of it.
 Again, I find that TWG Tea was to be attributed with the acts and knowledge of Taha and Maranda.
 As with the Website Statement and the statement in the Montecristo article, this must be looked at against the background which I had earlier set out (see \[95\]–\[101\] above) and the following.

 124    On 23 June 2017, Manoj’s counsel had written to Maranda to personally inform her of the various false statements (see \[109\] above).
-Having already known of Manoj’s objections that Maranda and Taha were alleged to have conveyed that they were the only founders and “denying \[Manoj’s\] role and involvement as the founder of TWG Tea”, Taha and Maranda nevertheless continued to prepare a press release in around April/May 2018, in which it was stated that “TWG Tea … was founded by Taha … Maranda … and Rith in 2008” and repeated that “TWG Tea … was co-founded by Taha … Maranda … and Rith in 2008”.[\[note: 115\]](#Ftn_115)
+Having already known of Manoj’s objections that Maranda and Taha were alleged to have conveyed that they were the only founders and “denying \[Manoj’s\] role and involvement as the founder of TWG Tea”, Taha and Maranda nevertheless continued to prepare a press release in around April/May 2018, in which it was stated that “TWG Tea … was founded by Taha … Maranda … and Rith in 2008” and repeated that “TWG Tea … was co-founded by Taha … Maranda … and Rith in 2008”.[^115]

 125    Taha agreed that such press releases would have been cleared with TWG Tea, of which he was then President and CEO.
-He also admitted that if TWG Tea gave a press release to the press that only presented himself and Maranda as founders of TWG Tea, that the press would naturally report it in the way it was presented to them.[\[note: 116\]](#Ftn_116) Maranda also stated that if TWG Tea was opening a new tea salon or boutique, it would prepare materials such as a press release or fact sheet about the new store, which she would approve, and which would be given to the PR agency.[\[note: 117\]](#Ftn_117) A copy of the press release exhibited to Maranda’s AEIC, showed its contents to state that “TWG Tea … was founded by Taha ...
+He also admitted that if TWG Tea gave a press release to the press that only presented himself and Maranda as founders of TWG Tea, that the press would naturally report it in the way it was presented to them.[^116] Maranda also stated that if TWG Tea was opening a new tea salon or boutique, it would prepare materials such as a press release or fact sheet about the new store, which she would approve, and which would be given to the PR agency.[^117] A copy of the press release exhibited to Maranda’s AEIC, showed its contents to state that “TWG Tea … was founded by Taha ...
 Maranda … and Rith … in 2008”.
-Maranda accepted that the press release would show that the founders in entirety were only Taha, Maranda and Rith, and admitted that the information TWG Tea wanted to convey to the press for it to publish would be in the press release.[\[note: 118\]](#Ftn_118)
+Maranda accepted that the press release would show that the founders in entirety were only Taha, Maranda and Rith, and admitted that the information TWG Tea wanted to convey to the press for it to publish would be in the press release.[^118]

 126    Additionally, the Forbes article was accessible to Internet users, and I would infer that there was publication to third parties.
-The article was published in the online version of a well-known magazine and was written for the purpose of publicising TWG Tea’s tea salon in London.[\[note: 119\]](#Ftn_119) In _Ahmed v John Fairfax Publications Pty Ltd_ \[2006\] NSWSC at \[9\], the NSW Supreme Court considered that publications in the Sydney Morning Herald would have been extensive given “the very nature of the defendant’s newspaper and its business”.
+The article was published in the online version of a well-known magazine and was written for the purpose of publicising TWG Tea’s tea salon in London.[^119] In _Ahmed v John Fairfax Publications Pty Ltd_ \[2006\] NSWSC at \[9\], the NSW Supreme Court considered that publications in the Sydney Morning Herald would have been extensive given “the very nature of the defendant’s newspaper and its business”.

 #### Vogue article

 127    In an article published in the British Vogue on 25 June 2018 in relation to TWG Tea’s launch of its tea salon and boutique in London, it was reported that “TWG Tea, co-founded in 2008 by Taha … Maranda … and partners, offers the largest collection of teas …”.

-128    I find that this article was not false or was not intended to create a false impression, namely that the article was meant to be understood that the “only” founders of TWG Tea were Taha and Maranda and that Manoj was not involved in founding its business.[\[note: 120\]](#Ftn_120) The article stated that TWG Tea was co-founded by Taha, Maranda “and partners” which in the ordinary and natural meaning would convey that there were other partners who also founded TWG Tea.
+128    I find that this article was not false or was not intended to create a false impression, namely that the article was meant to be understood that the “only” founders of TWG Tea were Taha and Maranda and that Manoj was not involved in founding its business.[^120] The article stated that TWG Tea was co-founded by Taha, Maranda “and partners” which in the ordinary and natural meaning would convey that there were other partners who also founded TWG Tea.
 Accordingly, I dismiss Manoj’s counterclaim in relation to this article.

 #### CRIB summit

 129    I preface the analysis by stating that Taha was not a speaker at the conference.
-Even though Maranda attended the CRIB summit where she was introduced as TWG Tea’s Director of Corporate Communications and Business Development[\[note: 121\]](#Ftn_121) there is no evidence that any of her statements at the CRIB summit were authorised by Taha.
+Even though Maranda attended the CRIB summit where she was introduced as TWG Tea’s Director of Corporate Communications and Business Development[^121] there is no evidence that any of her statements at the CRIB summit were authorised by Taha.
 Maranda explained that CRIB was a social enterprise founded to empower women to become successful entrepreneurs.
 She spoke at dialogue session titled “Scaling Your Business: Dialogue Session”.
 It was an open forum where guest speakers responded to spontaneous questions.
 She had not prepared any answers.
 Moreover, Maranda’s uncontroverted evidence was that her answers were not given on behalf of TWG Tea.
-She stated that she was speaking about her personal experiences.[\[note: 122\]](#Ftn_122) I accept Maranda’s evidence in this regard.
+She stated that she was speaking about her personal experiences.[^122] I accept Maranda’s evidence in this regard.
 In the circumstances, neither Taha nor TWG Tea could be attributed with the statements made at the CRIB summit.

 130    As for Maranda, I find that the statements she made (read in context of the questions being asked of her) were not false.
-Manoj alleged that Maranda made statements to the effect that Taha and Maranda had founded TWG Tea and that he was “another partner who merely acted as an investor”.[\[note: 123\]](#Ftn_123)
+Manoj alleged that Maranda made statements to the effect that Taha and Maranda had founded TWG Tea and that he was “another partner who merely acted as an investor”.[^123]

 131    First, Maranda was responding to a question where she was asked “\[w\]here are your investors…when you start this thing”.
 Maranda replied that “\[w\]e were in Paris…and we did by chance happen upon someone … who \[literally\] became a friend, who later became our … angel investor.”
 In my view, what Maranda said in that context cannot be construed as merely showing that Manoj (who is not mentioned by name) is “merely” an investor.
 Second, Maranda had mentioned Manoj as a “partner” later in the interview.
 In fact, she went on to say that after coming to Singapore, “\[i\]t was the two of us plus an investor and we just started…”, that “we had a partner who was spoon-feeding us” in terms of the finances, and she conceded that the “partner” had “a level of trust” in investing in them.
 Taken together it could be construed that Manoj’s role was mainly to provide investment money, but I did not read the statements to therefore mean that Manoj was merely an investor and was not a founder.
-Third, Maranda had mentioned that “we together with this other partner, and the two of us, we started in an office the size of two of these tables … To be honest and fair to our investing partner, he came in one day and said “You know you guys gotta stop renting …”.[\[note: 124\]](#Ftn_124) It was plain to me that Maranda’s reference to “together” with the other partner that they “started” in an office, was a clear expression that they (including Manoj) had begun TWG Tea together.
+Third, Maranda had mentioned that “we together with this other partner, and the two of us, we started in an office the size of two of these tables … To be honest and fair to our investing partner, he came in one day and said “You know you guys gotta stop renting …”.[^124] It was plain to me that Maranda’s reference to “together” with the other partner that they “started” in an office, was a clear expression that they (including Manoj) had begun TWG Tea together.

 132    Admittedly, Maranda did state that “yes, we did start the company.
-Three, four, five, six people joined us afterwards and then it became a little SME.”.[\[note: 125\]](#Ftn_125) It was suggested that if the “three” people who joined afterward included Manoj, this would convey the impression that it was only Taha and Maranda who started TWG Tea.
+Three, four, five, six people joined us afterwards and then it became a little SME.”.[^125] It was suggested that if the “three” people who joined afterward included Manoj, this would convey the impression that it was only Taha and Maranda who started TWG Tea.
 However, Maranda could simply have meant that three _more_, and four _more_ individuals joined afterward.
-Maranda explained in court that the “three, four, five, six people” were others who joined TWG Tea thereafter and was not a reference to the three founders.[\[note: 126\]](#Ftn_126) Given that Maranda had already indicated that it was she, Taha, and their “other partner” who started the company, I do not think the natural and ordinary meaning read in its overall context was that Taha and Maranda were the only founders of TWG Tea.
+Maranda explained in court that the “three, four, five, six people” were others who joined TWG Tea thereafter and was not a reference to the three founders.[^126] Given that Maranda had already indicated that it was she, Taha, and their “other partner” who started the company, I do not think the natural and ordinary meaning read in its overall context was that Taha and Maranda were the only founders of TWG Tea.

 133    Accordingly, I dismiss Manoj’s counterclaim in relation to the statements made at the CRIB summit.